sderose/ragnarok/Dominus/DOC/why.md

     if (x.nodeType == Node.PROCESSING_INSTRUCTION_NODE)...
     if (x.isPI)...

+* BaseDom uses many conventions from the widespread whatwg spec, such as extra methods, exceptions in camelCase instead of all aps, etc.

 * Conceptually, Elements are essentially lists of children -- it's just a tree after all (yes, attributed trees are a thing in graph theory).
 Document, NodeList, DocumentFragment, and such are minor variations on that;